Proactive Biofilm Surveillance™

 Q: What is Proactive Biofilm Surveillance?

-A proactive approach that uses known attachment behaviors of Gram-positive and Gram-negative bacteria and surface properties (hydrophobic/hydrophilic, surface energy, texture) to predict where biofilms will form and focus monitoring on high-risk areas.
+A proactive approach that uses known attachment behaviors of Gram-positive and Gram-negative bacteria and surface properties (hydrophobic/hydrophilic, surface energy, texture) to predict where biofilms will form and focuses monitoring on high-risk areas.

 Q: Which materials are highest risk for different contaminating organisms?